lopanapol/sentium-pico/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under Sentiria Pico - Proprietary Software License.
+See the LICENSE file for details.

 ---